vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 ## Pc 63, Reopen a closed issue

-Relevant issues may be disputes, accusations, offences, or relating to duties.
+Relevant issues may be disputes, accusations, offenses, or relating to duties.

 The purpose of the rule is to avoid burdening and encumbering a community, only to satisfy one bhikkhu's personal agenda.